 Students are taught in modern, well-equipped labs using heavy duty diesel vehicles for repair procedures as well as electronic diagnostics.
-Practical experience is given in the following service and repair areas as recognized by ASE and NATEF: Diesel Engines, Drive Train, Brakes, Suspension and Steering, Electrical/Electronic Systems, Heating, Ventilation and A/C. Classes are held 6 1/2 hours a day, four days a week for 9 months in a modern Career-Technical complex with facilities designed especially for this program.
+Practical experience is given in the following service and repair areas as recognized by ASE and NATEF: Diesel Engines, Drive Train, Brakes, Suspension and Steering, Electrical/Electronic Systems, Heating, Ventilation and A/C. Classes are held 6 1/2 hours a day, 4 days a week for 9 months in a modern Career-Technical complex with facilities designed especially for this program.

-Students are required to furnish their own set of tools for the program.
-A complete list of tools will be provided by the program instructor.
+Students are required to furnish their own set of tools for the program and should have them no later than the third week of their first semester.
+A complete tool list will be provided by the program instructor.